 The considerations within NJ 2A: 34-23(j)(1) and (j)(3) for determination of whether or not an alimony award will be modified or terminated are not otherwise identical, making this cases very fact specific.

-If you need to discuss alimony modification upon retirement, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss alimony modification upon retirement, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.